Hokkaido Milk Bread, Tangzhong Method

 Commonly known in English as "Hokkaido milk bread" or "Hokkaido milk loaf", this Japanese-style white bread is dependent on cream, milk, and sometimes milk powder, for it's pronounced milky flavour.
 Typically, Hokkaido milk bread is made with dairy products from, you guessed itHokkaido, Japan.
 Although not having tasted Hokkaido milk myself, various online sources claim that farm-raised cattle in Hokkaido produces milk with a smooth, creamy, and distinct milky taste.
 Not surprisingly, due to these desirable characteristics, it's a popular dairy beverage in Japan and used in many of their branded food products, such as tofu, chocolate, and even beer!

 Thought!
 Wishing to successfully revise the outdated feel with my trusty page.
-Reactions regarding the modern branding at http://hebroncrc.ca?
-Honestly a great Ontario based synagogue if, perhaps seeking within the Ontario locale.
+Reactions regarding the modern branding at https://everlifefinancial.ca?
+Honestly an awesome Edmonton based life insurance broker that cares if, perhaps seeking within the Alberta locale.
 Offer a remark.
 Appreciated!

 Following Christine's Hokkaido milk toast recipe, her version of Hokkaido milk bread contains a water roux starter called "tangzhong"a paste comprised of one part wheat flour and five parts water.
 So, why use it?
 Well, my dear friend, the purpose of the tangzhong is to add tenderness, moistness, and fluffiness to bread.
 Now, who wouldn't want that?